cupid-dust/contacts-list/README.md

 ## Prisma

+- To migrate DB use:
+  - npx prisma migrate dev or yarn prisma migrate dev
+- To generate prisma use:
+  - npx prisma gengerate or yarn prisma generate
 - To open Prisma Studio, run these commands:
   - npx prisma studio or yarn prisma studio

 ## Next.js